keeleysam/munkireport/trunk/README.txt

 Adding clients
 --------------

-Under scripts/ you'll find preflight, postflight and report_broken_client scripts.
+Under `scripts` you'll find preflight, postflight and report_broken_client scripts.
 Edit the URL to point to your MunkiReport server.
 To wrap them in a dmg for distribution, run: